fraymond/SparklingWine/README.md

 # SparklingWine
-A fork of Apache Spark.
+A few tools built using Apache Spark.